GM Says Packers Don't Need First-Round Pick in Jets-Aaron Rodgers Trade

-Packers GM says they don't first-round pick in Rodgers trade originally appeared on NBC Sports Chicago
+Packers GM says they don't need first-round pick for Rodgers originally appeared on NBC Sports Chicago

 The Green Bay Packers asking price for Aaron Rodgers is becoming a little bit clearer.